cta-wave/Test-Content-Generation/README.md

   * Encode to conform to CTA Proposed Test content.
   * Encode at least one option of source content according to media profile.
 * Package (markup) the content with an MPD according to the CTA Content Model format
+  * needs likely to be done manually right now, but could eventually an extension to FFMPEG to produce this
 * Upload the proposed test content to folder 3) from above
 * Document the detailed procedures from above
 * Validate that the content conforms to